TanCatTUwU/place-script/README.md

 # Tor

-tor is can be used as an alternative to normal proxies.
+Tor is can be used as an alternative to normal proxies.
 Note that currently, you cannot use normal proxies and tor at the same time.
+Copy & paste đoạn còn thiếu ở config_example.json sang để sử dụng tor

 ```json
 "using_tor": false,